uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 	-In line 39 we initialize the simulated annealing algorithm.

-	-Like in lines 34 to 36, we are going to replicate the dictionaries from lines 29 to 31, but they are not going to necessarily represent the solution   	 with the best performance, this dictionaries, the ones in lines 43 to 45,ARE GOING TO BE USE TO ITERATE.
+	-Like in lines 34 to 36, we are going to replicate the dictionaries from lines 29 to 31, but they are not going to necessarily represent the solution   	 with the best performance, this dictionaries, the ones in lines 43 to 45,ARE GOING TO BE USED TO ITERATE.

 	-In lines 49 to 51, we create a list to save the cross-dock foreign keys.